 This blend of pesticides confuses bees after touching ~1000 flowers.
 They lose connection to the hive, and hives collapse.
 Most pesticided bees just buzz around lost until they die.

-Termed neonicotinoids, this cocktail of chemicals curtails basic bee functions and results in Colony Collapse Disorder (CCD) in an alarming rate of increases just since being introduced recently.
+Termed neonicotinoids, this cocktail of chemicals curtails basic bee functions, and then it results in Colony Collapse Disorder (CCD) in an alarming rate of increases just since being introduced recently.
 When scientists identified the virus afflicting the bee, it turns out to be a plant based-, not animal based-critter, the rapidly mutating Tobacco ringspot.

 International manufacturers of pesticides - Monsanto, BASF, Syngenta, Bayer - have soaked a third of the market with these dizzying bee bombs.
 Since Europe discovered them, they are banned there for at least a 2-year moratorium.
 Marketed as Pristine, the German product from BASF was linked to massive bee colony collapse in California almond orchards this spring.